sushant0709/slash/CONTRIBUTING.md

 ## 📋 Contributing to Slash !

 Thank you so much for taking an interest in contributing!
-We are delighted when people want to contribute to Research Buddy!
+We are delighted when people want to contribute to Slash!
 There are many ways to contribute to this project!

 ## 🤔 What should I know before I get started?